mkpetterson/UFO_sightings/README.md

 ### Data Preparation

 The raw data was 2.5GB and required a decent amount of preparation prior to analysis.
 We downloaded a zipped json file that included the raw HTML for each individual sighting.

 Cleaning and preparation methods included:

 - Extracting the unique observation ID, date, time, location, shape and text description of the sightings
     - First we used Beautiful Soup's html parser to extract data contained within specific HTML tags
+    - Limited data to about 15,000 in order for it to not run forever
     - Regular expressions were utilized to extract the exact terms we needed to run analyis on the different features
 - Separating the text description from the follow-up notes
 - Putting the information into a pandas datafram for easier analysis

 <details>
     <summary>Raw JSON data</summary>